Zenika/coffee-button/README.md

   git clone https://github.com/Zenika/coffee-button
   ```
   * copy source code to `/home/pi/coffee-button` on the pi
  * Make a copy of `.env.example` to `.env` and add the webhook and token you created.
 We used Zapier to handle the request and filter the Authorization header then send the email and Slack notification.
+You also need to set the number of days between orders (__integer required__)
  * Test the script on pi by running `/home/pi/coffee-button/init.sh`
  * Add `init.sh` to the boot process : edit `/etc/rc.local` and add a line `/home/pi/coffee-button/init.sh`